zydou/arti/doc/Android.md

 ### Async and Java
 Arti relies a lot on rust futures.
 There is no easy way to use these futures from Java.
 The easiest ways is probably to block on futures if you are okay with it.
 Otherwise you have to pass callbacks from Java to Rust, and make so they are called when the future completes.

+Eventually, Arti will provide a set of blocking APIs for use for embedding;
+please get in touch if you want to help design them.